ivo-toby/contentful-mcp/README.md

 - `CONTENTFUL_HOST` / `--host`: Contentful Management API Endpoint (defaults to https://api.contentful.com)
 - `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN` / `--management-token`: Your Content Management API token

+### Space and Environment Scoping (EXPERIMENTAL)

+You can scope the spaceId and EnvironmentId to ensure the LLM will only do operations on the defined space/env ID's.
+This is mainly to support agents that are to operate within specific spaces.
+If both `SPACE_ID` and `ENVIRONMENT_ID` env-vars are set the tools will not report needing these values and the handlers will use the environment vars to do CMA operations.
+You will also loose access to the tools in the space-handler, since these tools are across spaces.
+You can also add the `SPACE_ID` and `ENVIRONMENT_ID` by using arguments `--space-id` and `--environment-id`

 ### Usage with Claude Desktop

 You do not need to clone this repo to use this MCP, you can simply add it to